Musk tells SolarCity trial that Tesla would 'die' if he wasn't CEO | Law-Order

 Musk tells SolarCity trial that Tesla would 'die' if he wasn't CEO

-Kicking off a two-week trial in Wilmington, Delaware, Musk, wearing a dark suit, white shirt and a slightly askew dark tie, testified that he has tried "very hard not to be the CEO of Tesla, but I have to or frankly Tesla is going to die.”
-The lawsuit accuses Musk of dominating the board's deal discussions, pushing Tesla to pay more for SolarCity and misleading shareholders about the company's deteriorating financial health.
+The lawsuit by union pension funds and asset managers alleges the celebrity CEO strong-armed Tesla's board of directors into depleting the company’s assets with the $2.6 billion all-stock deal for SolarCity.
+The CEO at the time owned a roughly 22% stake in both Tesla and SolarCity, which was founded by his cousins, and some Tesla shareholders alleged the deal was aimed at bailing out Musk's investment in the solar panel company.

-Elon Musk insisted in court on Monday that Tesla Inc's board controls the company but said the electric vehicle maker would "die" if he wasn't the chief executive, as he testified in defense of Tesla's 2016 acquisition of SolarCity.
-The lawsuit by union pension funds and asset managers alleges the celebrity CEO strong-armed Tesla's board of directors into depleting the company's assets with the $2.6 billion all-stock deal for SolarCity, which was running out of cash.
+Elon Musk insisted in court that Tesla Inc's board controls the company but also said the electric vehicle maker would "die" if he wasn't the chief executive, as he ended his first day of testimony on Monday in defense of Tesla's 2016 acquisition of SolarCity.
+The lawsuit by union pension funds and asset managers alleges the celebrity CEO strong-armed Tesla's board of directors into depleting the company's assets with the $2.6 billion all-stock deal for SolarCity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)